 Summer squash tend to have a relatively long growing season.
 They are planted in the spring and early summer, but are readily available well into the fall and early winter.
 There are many different types, including the popular zucchini and common yellow/crookneck squash; as well as the pattypan, which comes in shades of yellow, green, cream, and even white.
+A medium summer squash (6-8″ long) contains about 70 calories and is a great sources of fiber and potassium.
 All have a mild flavor and can be shredded (skins and all) for soups or sauces, or can be baked or grilled.

 Winter squash arrive in supermarkets or farmer’s markets late summer through late winter.
 These heartier varieties have a thicker outer shell which allows them to keep for longer periods of time.
 Butternut, acorn, pumpkin, and spaghetti squash are some of the more well-known types, but there are plenty of unusual shapes and colors to add to your table like the blue hokkaido, the plump cheese (aka Cinderella pumpkins), the cheerfully-striped delicata, the speckled kabocha, and the humongous hubbard.
 Flavors range from mild to nutty to sweet, and all are good candidates for roasting, baking, or pureeing for soups.